-8.2.1 Assistance will include the creation and implementation of individual safety plans to protect employees from known situations where the threat of violence may be present.

-8.3 Policy Review Schedule: This MHI policy Myber eviewed as often as necessary, but at least annually.

-8.3.1 The review will include the involvement of both employer and worker representatives.

-8.4 Annual Reporting: In the event that there is a year in which the number of incidents exceeds two (2), the Executive Director of MHI will prepare an annual report to the Board President which will include the number of incidents reported and the resolution, mediation, and dispositions made under this policy.
+- 8.2 Education and Assistance-will be provided to all employees as a preventative measure to inform everyone about the nature of violence, harassment, discrimination and reprisals, the right to be free of them, and about MHI's policy and procedures. - 8.2.1 Assistance will include the creation and implementation of individual safety plans to protect employees from known situations where the threat of violence may be present. - 8.3 Policy Review Schedule: This MHI policy will be reviewed as often as necessary, but at least annually. - 8.3.1 The review will include the involvement of both employer and worker representatives. - 8.4 Annual Reporting: In the event that there is a year in which the number of incidents exceeds two (2), the Executive Director of MHI will prepare an annual report to the Board President which will include the number of incidents reported and the resolution, mediation, and dispositions made under this policy.
 The Board President will present his/her report including the report received from the Executive Director to the Board of Directors, together with any recommendations with respect to matters contained in the report.